Budgets & Funding

 What can the Appropriations Committee not fund?

 * The Appropriations has a detailed Policy Series that specifies what the committee cannot fund.
-In addition, the committee cannot fund any item that is presented with a quote.
-A quote can be a screenshot from a website, a receipt, an email (from a professional), etc. The complete Appropriations section of SGA’s Policy Series can be found here: (hyperlink to http://www.hofstra.edu/StudentAffairs/sga/sga_documents.html
+In addition, the committee cannot fund any item that is presented without a quote.
+A quote can be a screenshot from a website, a receipt, an email (from a professional), etc. The complete Appropriations section of SGA’s Policy Series can be found here: http://www.hofstra.edu/StudentAffairs/sga/sga_documents.html

 What are the main reasons clubs do not get fully funded?